PeterMosmans/gitlab-demolab/README.md

 ./installer.sh
 ```

-This will fire up an instance of GitLab, three GitLab runners, capable of
+This will fire up an instance of GitLab, and three GitLab runners, capable of
-performing Docker-in-Docker commands, and SonarQube.
+performing Docker-in-Docker commands.

 Then, you\'ll need to register the (group of) runners with a valid runner token,
 which needs to be created manually: Go to the Admin Area / Dashboard, click on